165 The Esplanade

 Cairns Hospital’s Emergency Department generally meets these national benchmarks for the most urgent category.
 100% of Category 1 patients are seen immediately.
 The national target for Category 2 is 80%; and currently around 79.6% are seen on time.

 Patients requiring elective surgery are categorised by the consultant at the public health care facility.
 For category 1 patients (with a condition that has the potential to deteriorate quickly, to the point that it may become an emergency), admission within 30 days is desirable.
 As at January 1, 2009, 61 category 1 patients at Cairns Hospital (56% of the total) had waited longer than this.
 For category 2 patients (with a condition causing some pain, dysfunction or disability, but which is not likely to deteriorate quickly or become an emergency) admission within 90 days is desirable.
-As at January 1, 2009, 269 patients (35%) on this list had waited longer.
+As at May 1, 2014, 77 patients on this list had waited longer.
+This is a reduction of 90% since the September 2013.
 More information on elective surgery waiting lists can be found on the Queensland Health web site

 - The $454.6 million staged redevelopment of Cairns Hospital will deliver 168 additional beds by 2015.
 It has already delivered the Cairns North Community Health Facility, Liz Plummer Cancer Care Centre and new car park.

 - Funding of $2.2 million allocated for a replacement Cardiac Catherter Laboratory, work commenced in 2009